 Leavenworth (Kan.) -- History

-Found in 11 records:
+Found in 11 Records:

 2 academic papers by Debora K. Brown.

 Colonel Daniel Read Anthony and Paul Egbert Havens were leading businessmen and public officials in the early history of Leavenworth, Kansas.
 Their families intersected through the 1897 marriage of Anthony's son, Daniel Read Anthony, Jr., and Havens' daughter Elizabeth.
-The Anthony collection consists primarily of career papers of Colonel Anthony, his son, and his grandson, Daniel Read Anthony III.
+The Anthony family papers consists primarily of career papers of Colonel Anthony, his son, and his grandson, Daniel Read Anthony III.
 The Havens papers are comprised largely of personal family correspondence.